oscarlr/cluster/README.md

 # cluster
 I usually end up writing python code that requires submitting jobs into the cluster and waiting for those jobs to finish in order to continue.
 So I created this code `cluster` that does that.

-In order to use it, first download and install the `cluster`.
+In order to use it, first download and install `cluster`.

 ```
 git clone https://github.com/oscarlr/cluster